dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1265: Accountability for crimes is crucial for justice.
+### T1265: Criminals must be held accountable for their actions.

 |Support|
 |---|